 Lots of hard work, an entrepreneurial spirit, full on resilience and a bloody good sense of humour.

 Visit Laurel View, the Maugers working farm to learn more about grass-fed beef and lamb production.
 Find out why raising livestock naturally on grass is better for the animal, the environment and the taste.
-The last tour of the year is coming up - Saturday 23 November - don't miss out!
+The next tour is coming up on Saturday 22 February - don't miss out!
 Click here for Paddock To Plate Tour dates and booking info.

 This blog features friends and advertisers of The Fold Southern Highlands and is fully endorsed by The Fold Southern Highlands.
 We strongly believe in the businesses and all the information we share with you on The Fold and we're excited to share the amazing stories and adventures of our local businesses.
 We want to say a BIG thank you to you for supporting our sponsors who help make The Fold possible.